Nagios: Simple Oracle Check

 /srv/foo/bar.sh: line 146: warning: here-document at line 140 delimited by end-of-file (wanted `EOF')

-Well, I was quite busy before the holidays, so here is another post I just keep for my reference.
+Well, I was quite busy before the holidays, but here is another post I just keep for my reference.

 For each database, I believe it is important to automate database shutdown and database startup.
 This way, in case of an emergency, a systems administrator can start and stop database services without the need for a database administator.
 Oracle provides an excellent article on this topic, but the Oracle documentation is quite generic.
-So I hereby provide a step-by-step guide for Red Hat Linux.
+So I hereby provide a step-by-step guide for Red Hat Enterprise Linux (RHEL).

 BASH: Wait for log entry